 Tristan and Iseult don’t need to earn each other’s respect: for them, being slave to the potion is enough.
 It’s our respect they must earn before they can unite in death.

 If you have characters who are in love, try inviting them – separately, in turn – for a scribble-chat.
 That’s where you get together like old friends and you let the character chat loosely with you while you write it all down, as deep, free and wide as a river without editing at all.
 Let yourself be surprised by what comes.

-Your character is in love with X. Ask:
+Your character is in love with X. Ask your character these questions:

 - Why did you first notice X?
 What was it about X that made you linger?

 - How did X behave during your first meeting?

 - List the things you love most about X, in order of importance to you.